clojuredocs/guides/articles/tutorials/emacs.md

 single file you can use `M-x imenu` to list them and jump to one.

-When you are finished with the repl (or if for some reason it has gotten into a bad state), you can simply kill the `*nrepl*` buffer by typing `C-x k` and re-run `nrepl-jack-in` to start another.
+When you are finished with the repl (or if for some reason it has gotten into a bad state), you can simply kill the `*cider*` buffer by typing `C-x k` and re-run `cider-jack-in` to start another.

 ## Appendix ##

-nREPL.el keyboard shortcuts can be found in [nREPL documentation](https://github.com/kingtim/nrepl.el#keyboard-shortcuts).
+CIDER keyboard shortcuts can be found in [CIDER documentation](https://github.com/clojure-emacs/cider#keyboard-shortcuts).

 ## Contributors